billbrad/billbrad/README.md

 - 👋 Hi, I’m @billbrad
-- I’m interested in biostatics
+- I’m interested in biostatistcs
 - I like programming in python3 and R